w0rp/w0rpzone/README.md

-The w0rpzone website
+The w0rp zone website
 =====================

-This is the source code for my website.
+This is the source code for my website [w0rp zone](https://w0rp.com).
 With the exception of webserver configuration files and a few settings, this is the website's complete source code.

 As described in the licence directory, the source code of this website is made available under a two-clause BSD licence, which can be viewed in that directory.